 We recognise any unpaid rent may present you with a problem.
 Hopefully, this will not affect you directly!

-There is also the question of periodic safety checks required by Law e.g. gas safety certificates.
-We will continue to try and arrange these.
-However, we anticipate more may be delayed as tenants refuse to have the work done until things return to normal.
+We continue to arrange the periodic safety checks required by Law e.g. gas safety certificates.
+However a few are delayed as tenants refuse to have the work done until they are comfortable having someone in their home.
 Provided we can demonstrate we have attempted to arrange this work, your obligations as a landlord have been properly discharged.
-Obviously there will be a catch up when things return to normal.
+Obviously there is a backlog of some works which we are working through.

 If you have any thoughts or concerns about the items on this page or other questions we have not covered, then please get in touch on [email protected]